rwatling/CUDA_Programming/GPU_Array_Matching/README.md

 This project relies on the `nvcc` compiler and `cmake` commands.

 * To make the executable `gpu_matching`:
-`cmake .' in the base directory
+`cmake .` in the base directory
-'make'
+`make`

 * To run a set of performance runs:
 (Needs to be reconfigured)
-`source performance.sh`
+`source analysis/performance.sh`
-which will output performance information to the `data` folder
+which will output performance information to the `analysis/data` folder

 * To run a single run of the program:
-`./main arg1 arg2 arg3 arg4`
+`./gpu_matching arg1 arg2 arg3 arg4` in the base directory

 * Program arguments are specified as follows:
 1) Argument 1: The size of each array (up to 1024)